Tim Raymond

 What's new in Go 1.14: Test Cleanup

 The process of writing a unit test usually follows a certain set of steps.
 First, we set up dependencies of the unit under test.
 Next, we execute the unit of logic under test.
 We then compare the results of that execution to our expectations.
 Finally, we tear down any dependencies and restore the environment to the state we found it so as not to affect other unit tests.
-In Go 1.
+In Go 1.14, the testing package now includes a method, testing.(*T).Cleanup, which aims to make creating and cleaning up dependencies of tests easier.

 Fetching Private Go Modules